techquest/api-jam/README.md

 ##How do I create Interswitch Auth Data?
 Some Interswitch API requires sensitive data to be encrypted in a certain way.
 Interswitch Auth Data SDK will do this for you.
 See documentation [here] (https://confluence.interswitch.com/confluence/api/payment-api-security/authdata).
 See sample code [here] (https://github.com/techquest/java-isw-api-utility-sample).

+##How do I create Interswitch Security?
+In order to access Interswitch API, developers will have to send a couple of HTTP headers along with their request.
+These headers are used for client authentication.
+See documentation [here] (https://confluence.interswitch.com/confluence/api/interswitch-services-authentication-specification).
+See sample code [here] (https://github.com/techquest/java-isw-api-utility-sample).